Center for Corporate Climate Leadership

 - The goal period must be three years at a minimum.

-- The goal must be publicly communicated within a year of the goal being set.
+- The goal must be publicly communicated within a year of the goal being set and must be made public by the final application deadline.

 - Goals that have already been recognized through the Climate Leaders or Climate Leadership Awards programs are not eligible.